Henriquez-Katherine/Sockets_chat/README.md

 Socket chat, at the moment it is still under development.

 # How to use
-After installation, turn on main.py , then client.py .
-Enter !create by specifying your username and password, and then create a chat (!create chat).
-Copy the received token and send it to another client.
-Another client needs to enter !connect token
+After installation, run the server: File main.py .
+Then set the IP address and port for the server.
+On the client side, enter the IP address and port.
+Create an account using !create 'name' 'password'.
+Create a chat or join using a !create chat\!connect 'token'.

+# Use
 Use